styled-components/styled-components/README.md

 `;
 ```

+This is what they look like when rendered:

 ```JSX
 // These are like any other react component – except they're styled!
 <Wrapper>
   <Title>Hello World, this is my first styled component!</Title>
 </Wrapper>
 ```

-This what the above JSX looks like when rendered to the DOM:

 <div align="center">
   <a href="http://www.webpackbin.com/VyQ9AYHpZ">